ngocloan202/JavaChatSocketApplication/JavaChatApplication/src/Update README.md

 🚀 How to Run
 ### Method 1 ###
 - We can easily launch the application using the JAR file.
-- Follow the path below: JavaChatApplication/src/production/....
+1. Follow the path below: JavaChatApplication/src/production/....
-- Click on these two files to launch the Client and Server interfaces.
+2. Click on these two files to launch the Client and Server interfaces.
-- Then, proceed to exchange messages between the Client and Server."
+3. Then, proceed to exchange messages between the Client and Server.

 ### Method 2 ###
 1. Set up the server